Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 Besides, it provides a full development environment with server, automatic incremental build with Broccoli, live watch and reload, tests & jshint.

-Ember cli is bundled with lots of cool generators following "blueprints" rules that allow you to keep up a good workflow (create the right files, at the right place, create the corresponding basic tests, etc...).
+Ember cli is bundled with lots of cool generators following "blueprints" rules that allow you to keep up a good workflow (create the right files, at the right place, create the corresponding basic tests, etc…).
 There is no way to make a mistake when using generators, which is a very good point for scaling (product + team).
 Blueprints can be created, so every team can reproduce its own workflow

 In addition, Ember-cli brings its own resolver that provides/allows a way better file architecture (PODs are also possible)